Employability Passport: What It Is

 Have the technical and/or programming skills sought by employers.

 Understand the role that business and organizations play in adding value to the communities in which they operate.
 Value and have experience in community service.
 Be able to make ethical decisions.

 Who needs to do the Employability passport?

-- All first year Bachelor of Commerce students admitted into the 2019-2020 academic year must complete the employability passport.
+- All Bachelor of Commerce students admitted starting from 2019-2020 academic year must complete the employability passport.

 I am an upper year student or a BIB student, why can’t I enroll in the Employability passport?

 - All activities which are considered employability passport items are open to all students.
 Thus, as an upper year or BIB student, you are welcome to participate in these events.
 The only difference is that, there will be no requirement for you to report your participation.

 - All eligible students are required to register into the non-credit course, BUSI 1995, 2995, 3995 or 4995.